 The state-of-the-art for this task is to attempt to link the entities mentioned in the table cells to objects in the KG and rank the relations that hold for those linked objects.
 As a result, these methods are hampered by the incompleteness and uneven coverage in even the best knowledge graphs available today.

 Our approach for Semantic Table Understanding does not require entity linking.
-Instead, we on ranking relations using generative language models derived from Web-scale corpora.
+Instead, we rely on ranking relations using generative language models derived from Web-scale corpora.

 In a nutshell, we use the FACC1 dataset, which identifies mentions to Freebase entities in the ClueWeb corpus, to find all relational phrases that are used to express each of the Freebase relations.
 To predict the relation for any pair of entities, we issue a standard Web search query to gather sentences connecting such entities, and rank the relational language models by their likelihood of generating such sentences.